 Add a pop of color:

-To make you outfit more lively, you can add a pop of color by wearing a bright color bracelet like yellow, red or purple.
+To make you outfit for job interview more lively, you can add a pop of color by wearing a bright color bracelet like yellow, red or purple.

 Wear a statement watch: